pylondata/pyloncoin/doc/CVN-operators-guide.md

 # CVN operators guide

-This document describes the requirements for setting up and operating a CVN (certified validation node) for the FairCoin network.
+This document describes the requirements for setting up and operating a CVN (cooperatively validated node) for the FairCoin network.

 For online discussion and support please join the FairCoin CVN Operators telegram group here: https://telegram.me/joinchat/Bumu8gbZmAhnXoxCBr3WHg